Mackay, Queensland: City Centre

 The City Centre is noted for its art-deco inspired architecture, with many buildings throughout the main streets of the central business district featuring distinctive designs from the early 20th century.
 Some of the most famous buildings are the former Main Post Office dating from 1940 with its clock tower, the Masonic Temple built in 1936, the Pioneer Shia Council built in 1935, Taylors Hotel (1936) and the Ambassador Hotel (1937).
 The Commonwealth Bank which was built as early as 1880 and the Old Court house dating from 1885 are two of the oldest buildings in town.
-The Technical College which was built 1911-12 is a part of the University.
+The Technical College which was built 1911–12 is a part of the University.
 One of the most famous houses built in an art-deco style is Chaseley House in Sydney Street.
 The Town Hall dating from 1916 is one of the buildings which survived the cyclone of 1918 undamaged.
 St. Paul's Uniting Church which was completed in 1898 is the oldest church in town.
 One of the largest churches is St. Patrick Church whose parsonage built in 1915 is one of the oldest residential buildings in Mackay.
 The precinct was upgraded in the 1990s through a unique community arts project.
 The overall theme depicts the environmental beauty of the Mackay region and consists of bronzed plaques, sculptures and terrazzo/mosaic tiles.
 Of particular interest is a sculptured free-form seat in the shape of a bommie, or bombora, and covered in myriad colours depicting the Great Barrier Reef through to the rainforests of Eungella National Park.
-Many boutique stores, restaurants, bars and nightclubs are established throughout the precinct.

 Mackay Marina Village

 Mackay Marina Village is a coastal precinct located adjacent to the Mackay Harbour.
 The marina itself has nearly 500 berths.
-It is also home to a sizeable residential village of luxury apartments, in addition to the Clarion Mackay Marina luxury hotel.